God’s Gonna Cut You Down

 3. Earth Angel

 With slow steps, he ventured out, his senses on high alert for any hint of danger.
-The rattling of the lift’s doors closing behind him carried loudly through the quiet air.
+The rattling of the lift’s doors closing behind him carried loudly through the still air.
 Startled, Diego whirled around and hammered at the button, but the doors remained stubbornly shut.

 He needed a passkey.